 Welcome to our Team Tip Series!

-These tips are curated by Teams Coordinator, Bob Lipman, who has been pivotal in keeping our NorCal Odyssey of the Mind Association going and growing in a myriad of ways — coach, coordinator, director, photographer, videographer… among other roles.
+These tips are curated by Team Director Bob Lipman, who has been pivotal in keeping our NorCal Odyssey of the Mind Association going and growing in a myriad of ways—coach, coordinator, director, photographer, and videographer, among other roles.
 If there was ever someone to ask for a tip, it’s Bob.
 So, let’s get into it!

 Start and End with Something Fun: If your team is just meeting each other for the first time, try a couple of Team Building Activities that help them learn names (Name Whomp ‘Em or Name Juggle-See Bob’s Top 10 Team Building Activities).
 Spontaneous problems can also be used as team building and fun activities.